incubrain/product-validator/context/system_prompt.md

 Webhook stream sufficient for validation.
 Storage decisions happen during product build.

 **Exception:** May integrate NuxtHub if truly one-click and adds zero complexity.

-### **Multi-Stage Frameworks**
-Stages create artificial complexity.
-Binary decisions beat staged progressions.

-**Real question:** "Is the signal strong enough to build?"
-Not "What stage am I in?"

 ---